Chemotherapy according to Cancer types

 Chemotherapy is a treatment for the killing of cancer cells with medications.
-Chemo may be a choice for people whose Liver Cancer cannot be treated with surgery, who have not responded to local therapies such as ablation or embolization, or who are no longer effected with Targeted therapy.
+Chemo may be a choice for people whose Liver Cancer cannot be treated with surgery, who have not responded to local therapies such as ablation or embolization, or who are no longer affected with Targeted therapy.

 What Chemotherapy medications are used to treat liver cancer?

 Unfortunately, most chemo medications do not have a significant effect on hepatic cancer.
 Recent research has shown that a mixture of medications may be more effective than only using a single chemo drug.
-Yet even such drug combinations shrink only a limited number of tumours and sometimes the responses do not last long.
+Yet even such drug combinations shrink only a limited number of tumors and sometimes the responses do not last long.
 Moreover, most studies indicate that systemic chemo do not enable patients to live longer.